 Once installed, the sensors must be adjusted for suitable sensitivity and time delay.
 These adjustments can be made only after the entire system is installed and power is applied to the switchpack and to the lighting circuit.
 Adjustments should be made with the HVAC system on.
-See the Sensor Adjustment illustration below left.
+See the Sensor Adjustment illustration above.

-- Using a small screwdriver, set the "Minutes" control to minimum by turning the adjustment completely counterclockwise.
+- 1. Using a small screwdriver, set the "Minutes" control to minimum by turning the adjustment completely counter-clockwise.
 Set the "Range" control to the midpoint. - 2.
 If override switches were installed, check their operation. - 3.
 Stand completely still or leave the room.
 In approximately 15 seconds, the lights should go out. - 4.
 Walk towards the sensor and the lights will come on.
 By watching the red LED on the sensor, you can test the area of coverage.
 The LED comes on only when the sensor is detecting motion.
-Adjust the Range control to the lowest position that provides adequate motion detection of a person entering the area.
+Adjust the Range control to the lowest position that provides adequate motion detection.
 Do not set higher than necessary.
 Test and set Range control for each sensor if more than one was installed. - 5.
 If the red LED blinks when no motion is being made, or does not go off at all, air motion from the HVAC system may be activating the sensor.
 Reduce the Range control until the LED goes out and stays out when no one is moving.
 If this setting is loo low to respond to normal motion, the sensor may need to be relocated away from the air turbulence. - 6.
-In smaller rooms, the sensor may be activated by people moving by the doorway outside the room.
-Adjust the Range control toward minimum to prevent this. - 7.
+In corridors, the sensor may be activated by people moving in a doorway near the sensor.
+Relocate the sensor or adjust the Range control toward minimum to prevent this. - 7.
 Set the time delay Minutes control to desired time for lights to remain on after leaving the area.
 Minimum time is approximately 15 seconds (for testing); maximum is about 30 minutes.
-Suggested time delay for conference rooms is 6-8 minutes; for classrooms, 8-10 minutes.
+The recommended time delay for cnormal usage approximately is 6-8 minutes.
 An eight-minute time delay is approximately 11 o'clock on the Minutes control.
-People who remain still for very long periods may need a longer time delay.
-If the lights go out while the room is occupied, increase time slightly until optimum time is reached.
+If the lights go out while the area is occupied, increase time slightly until optimum time is reached.